ELECTRONIC GREETINGS DAY

 Observed annually on November 29th, Electronic Greetings Day encourages us to send an electronic greeting.
 At the same time, the day reminds us of how much things have changed.

-Since the advent of the electronic greeting, social media, and other messaging systems are expanding our communication methods.
+Since the advent of the electronic greeting, social media and other messaging systems are expanding our communication methods.
 We can send a birthday wish through a messaging system and include a favorite memory.
 If a friend is sick, we show we care by simply clicking a button and sending funny videos.
 When we miss someone, these days we’re never very far away.
 We can send them a video message.
 Wait, we can do better than that.
-We can pick up our smartphone and video chat live with them!
+With our smartphone or computer, video chats keep us connected, too.
 The miracles of technology continue to expand and bring us closer all the time.

 HOW TO OBSERVE #ElectronicGreetingsDay

 Send an electronic greeting.
-Send a message using your preferred method of communication – electronically.
-It may be text, video, live, or pre-recorded.
+Use your preferred method of communication – electronically.
+It may be text, video, live or pre-recorded.
 Make it short or long.
 Maybe it will be on social media, or perhaps, it will be a sweet card through e-mail.
+Gather the family together for a group discussion or play a game online.
 However, you send it, Celebrate Every Day® with enthusiasm, and share it using #ElectronicGreetingsDay to post on social media.

 ELECTRONIC GREETINGS DAY HISTORY